How 'dark' were the Dark Ages of Europe?

 How society changed

-In the absence of a centralized political structure after the Roman Empire's collapse, a new system of governance and societal order took root – feudalism.
+In the absence of a centralized political structure after the Western Roman Empire's collapse, a new system of governance and societal order took root – feudalism.

 This hierarchical structure was based on the ownership of land and the obligations it entailed.